 Signing Artifacts for Publishing to Maven Central Repository

 If you are the author or maintainer of an JVM-based Open Source software, chances are you publish it to the Maven Central repository so that automated build tools can download it.
-With the recent decommissioning of JCenter and Bintray, Maven Central is pretty much the only game in town.
+With JCenter and Bintray decommissioned, there’re not many hosting options around.
+There’s jitpack.io, and it’s much easier to publish there than to Maven Central, but their relaxed requirements can also be seen as a problem.
+For example, JitPack builds from source, so, the artifacts aren’t signed.
+I publish to JitPack for hobby projects, but for serious work, I prefer Maven Central.

 Artifacts to be published to Maven Central must meet certain requirements, one of which is accompanying PGP signatures.
 Users of your library might want to verify these artifacts’ PGP signatures against a public key server.
-Several plugins are available for popular build tools like Maven, Gradle and SBT that attempt to make the publishing process less painful, but as far as I am aware, they all leave the signing part up to the user.
+Several plugins are available for popular build tools like Maven, Gradle and SBT that attempt to make the publishing process less painful, but the signing process is a real pain in the neck.
 In this article, I will lay out the exact steps needed for generating a PGP key pair, and a Gradle example of using them to sign the artifacts.
 Having generated the keys, they can be used by any build tool.

 A PGP signature can also be used for signing commits and tags on GitHub.